Jiazxu/ecg_glucose_comparator/README.md

 I collected all the ECG data from my iWatch Ultra in September, 2023.

 (1) According to my recent physical examination, I have a normal health condition, which means that I am able to raise my BG level significantly after consuming a large amount of sugar.

-(2) BG level can affect the autonomic nervous system (ANS), which is involved in heart rhythm.
+(2) BG level can affect the autonomic nervous system (ANS), which is involved in the regulation of heart rhythm.

 Based on these facts, I assume that I could simulate two different blood level and record the ECG waves simultaneously, and try to find some relationships between BG level and ECG waves.

 During a series of [OGTT](https://www.mayoclinic.org/tests-procedures/glucose-tolerance-test/about/pac-20394296)-like tests on myself.
-I recorded dozens of waves before the test in the morning, at fasting state.
-One hour later after drinking the syrupy glucose solution(200 milliliters of water containing 60 grams of glucose powder), I recorded another dozens of ECG samples.
+In the morning, I recorded 10-15 waves at fasting state.
+Then I drunk the glucose solution(200 milliliters of water containing 60 grams of glucose powder).
+One hour later, I recorded another 10-15 ECG samples.

 In order to mitigate the affects of unrelevant factors, I drunk no coffee or tea, ate nothing, and made sure my mood and body position stayed in a similar state.